Table of Content

 What to Experience: The Mahabodhi Temple in Bodh Gaya becomes the focal point of celebrations, adorned with flowers and lights.
 The atmosphere is filled with chants, prayers, and meditation sessions.
 Participating in these spiritual activities provides insight into Buddhism and its teachings.

 Bihar’s festivals offer a window into the rich cultural tapestry of the state.
 Each festival is steeped in tradition and provides a unique experience that reflects the values and beliefs of the people.
 Whether you are drawn to the spiritual significance of Chhath Puja, the joyous celebration of Holi, or the serenity of Buddha Jayanti, planning your visit around these festivals can create lasting memories.
-So pack your bags, immerse yourself in the vibrant celebrations, and witness the true essence of Bihar!
+So pack your bags, , hop on the train to Bihar and immerse yourself in the vibrant celebrations, and witness the true essence of Bihar!

 {{fra.City}}